NANTWICH in Bloom are hoping that their special

 ladies fittingly called Elizabeth - to light a candle with which he was going to

-like the actual flame, the disposable lighter handed to him by Doug Butterill
+light the actual flame, the disposable lighter handed to him by Doug Butterill

 (Chairman of Nantwich in Bloom) refused to do more than spark.
 And the candle